Polymorphism via dispatch¶

 Objects and state

 Note the change of language we’re faced with when looking at such “objects” – in particular, we’re using an imperative language as though the object has some internal storage that we can only influence through message passing and it is free to do anything with that internal data in response to messages.
-This “state encapsulation” is a significant by product of object think and there would be no reason to choose a dominantly object based design for a system unless it requires and exploits such state encapsulation to simply using and reasoning about the system.
+This “state encapsulation” is a significant by product of object think.
+There is no reason to choose a dominantly object based design for a system unless it requires and exploits such state encapsulation to using and reasoning about the system.

 So we’ll make a simple function to which we can give a list of keys and values (including method procedures) and get an object reference that is associated with those properties and methods.